There may be affiliate links in this post. Read my disclosure policy to learn more.

 Plus, if you get addicted, there is a location in Brooklyn, NY.

-Tips for Before you go to Copenhagen
+Tips for Before You Go to Copenhagen with Kids

-- Pack warmly- even though the weather forecast was the mid sixties, the wind whipping off the water kept the city very cold.
+- Pack warmly- even though the weather forecast was the mid-sixties, the wind whipping off the water kept the city very cold.
 We wished we had brought thicker winter coats.
-Even in summer you will want to have a jacket for that reason.
+Even in summer, you will want to have a jacket for that reason.

 - Learn to pronounce Danish- its frustratingly hard for English speakers, but if you give it a little study before you go you will feel much more at home in Denmark.